15 impulse control games that turn any hyper dog Into your dream pet

 Next, add in the sit or down command.
 Play tug again and ask your dog to drop it.
 Then, tell your dog to sit or lie down.

-As the dog sits or their elbows hit the ground for down, give the release cue and begin playing again.
+As the dog sits or their elbows hit the ground for down, give the release cue and play again.

-To help your dog stay calm, start by asking them to drop the toy.
-Then wait for your dog to sit or lie down without being asked.
-When the dog finally lies down, immediately release them and initiate another round.
+To help your dog stay calm, ask it to drop the toy.
+Then, wait for it to sit or lie down without being asked.
+When it finally lies down, immediately release it and initiate another round.

 Increase the time your dog stays down or seated.
-When your dog’s down or sitting after dropping the toy, wait progressively longer before you release them.
+When your dog is down or sitting after dropping the toy, wait progressively longer before you release it.
 Start with two or three seconds.

 Follow these steps, and your dog will learn to listen for your cues and remain calm in potentially exciting situations.